TanStack/table/README.md

   header: 'Header Name' or JSX eg. ({data, column}) => <div>Header Name</div>,
   headerClassName: '', // Set the classname of the `th` element of the column
   headerStyle: {}, // Set the style of the `th` element of the column
-  headerInnerClassName: '', // Set the classname of the `.-th-inner` element of the column
-  headerInnerStyle: {}, // Set the style of the `.th-inner` element of the column

   // Header Groups only
   columns: [...] // See Header Groups section below